by Sophia Malik

 So many of us are trying so hard to hang on to our ancient knowledge of what we know the new world should be.
 Before, I was driven by the memories of my aunties.
 Now, I also have to be driven by the memories of the aunty I was becoming before the pandemic.
 I will continue to practice the traditions that I can and carry the wisdom of the ones I cannot due to the current physical distancing restrictions.
 My daughter, one day, will remember the feel of a cloth mask snug across her face.
 I hope she also remembers how to open her home, give and receive from community, and, no matter the challenge or restrictions, she will move in a way aligned with who she is and where she comes from.

-Sophia Malik is a family physician at Carolyn Downs Family Medical Center and lives in South Seattle.
+Sophia Malik is a family medicine physician and lives in South Seattle.

 Featured Image: “A Mother’s Love As Resistance” by Sophia Malik.